IPSEN CARES® is here to help eligible* patients access medication and services needed during treatment

 Support when you need it

-The lower limb spasticity community: Connect with others for support, information, and friendship
+The Spasticity Community: Connect with others for support, information, and friendship

-Sometimes, people who don’t have a child with lower limb spasticity just aren’t able to understand what it feels like.
-Remind yourself that you and your child are not alone, and reach out.
-Through these organizations, you and your whole family can find helpful information about living with lower limb spasticity and connect with others having similar experiences.
+Sometimes, people who don’t have spasticity just aren’t able to understand what it feels like.
+Remind yourself that you are not alone, and reach out.
+Through these organization, you and those who care for you can find helpful information about living with spasticity and connect with others having similar experiences.

 IMPORTANT SAFETY INFORMATION